 While going out to buy a cookie cake is both convenient and can help if you have a serious time crunch, there is nothing like the smell of baking cookies filling the home and heart.

 The Chocolate Peanut Butter frosting combines two of the most compatible flavors on the planet – peanut butter and chocolate.
-Who can resist this double-whamy of guilty goodness?
+Who can resist this double-whammy of guilty goodness?

 The recipe is also flexible enough for substitutions.
 The light brown sugar can be substituted with coconut sugar and the cornstarch completely removed if you don’t feel comfortable using it.
 The cake won’t be as chewy, but will still taste great without it.

-This recipe is super easy to make and can be used in any occasion.
+This recipe is super easy to make and can be used on any occasion.
 So, the next time you’re in a pinch or want some melty, chocolate cake, try this recipe.

 Chocolate Peanut Butter Frosting

-Start by preheating the oven to 350 degrees Fahrenheit and then line you sheet pan with parchment paper.
-Set this aside and using a stand-up mixer cream the butter and sugar togethering, starting as the lowest speed possible.
+Begin by preheating the oven to 350 degrees Fahrenheit and then line your sheet pan with parchment paper.
+Set this aside and use a stand-up mixer to cream the butter and sugar together, starting at the lowest speed possible.
 Only increase the speed as you need to.